 Harold "Red" Grange, nicknamed "The Galloping Ghost", was born in Forksville, Pennsylvania on June 13th, 1903.
 During his young childhood, Red's father moved the family to Illinois.

 Grange was most known for college and professional American football as halfback for the University of Illinois, and the Chicago Bears.
 His signing with the Bears helped legitimize the National Football League.
 He was a charter member of both the College and Pro Football Hall of Fame.
 In 2008, Grange was named the best college football player of all time by ESPN, and in 2011, he was named the Greatest Big Ten Icon by the Big Ten Network.

 Sadly, Grange developed Parkinson's disease in his last year of life and died on January 28, 1991 in Lake Wales, Florida.

-The Forksville General Store & Restaurant sits adjacent to one of the oldest covered bridges in Pennsylvania, and one of the three remaining covered bridges in Sullivan County itself.
+Forksville's Big Mike's Steaks & Hoagies sits adjacent to one of the oldest covered bridges in Pennsylvania, and one of the three remaining covered bridges in Sullivan County itself.
 The Forksville Covered Bridge is a Burr Truss bridge and was built in 1850 by Sadler Rogers, who then went on to build the general store in 1851.
 The burr arch truss design is a combination of an arch and a multiple kingpost truss design, and was invented by Theodore Burr in 1804.
 This design, and the bridge's placement over the Loyalsock Creek, is credited with maintaining the integrity of the 170 year old landmark which is still in use to this day.